kean/articles/2017-07-10-api-client-in-swift.markdown

 ## Usage

-We now have everything in place to start using our API endpoints.
+We now have everything in place to start using API endpoints.
 Let's create a client and start a request.

 ```swift
 let client = Client(accessToken: "<access_token>")